 Alternatively, if your dog has a sensitive stomach and you’re interested in finding a food that he likes, look for dog foods which include tuna or other fish as an ingredient, rather than poultry.

-Again, remember to take it slowly, to make sure that your dog reacts well to tuna and to any other new ingredients.
+Again, remember to take it slowly.
+This will ensure that your dog reacts well to tuna and to any other new ingredients.
 If you’re open to making dog treats with tuna, try the recipe below.

 Alternatives To Tuna For Dogs